.iex.exs

 is not present in a map

 has ANSI color printing option to console.
 You can have great fun with colors.
-You can also provide background colors.when
+You can also provide background colors.

 and a function hello